thehopicecreamcafe/thehopicecreamcafe.github.io/_posts/2015-07-12-specialty-ice-cream-cakes.markdown

 alt: Specialty Items
 ---

 *Specialty homemade Ice Cream Cakes made to order!
-Please allow 72 hours for orders to be completed.*\\
+Please allow 7 days for orders to be completed.
+For cakes under 7 days please call The Hop on Merrimon for available options.*\\
 *Dairy/Vegan*\\
 **4”** - Serves 2-3 $14/$15.50\\
 **6”** - Serves 6-10 $30/$33\\